Parul-8/spam-classifier/README.md

 # spam-classifier

-A model to classify spam messages, build using naive bayes algorithm.
+A model to classify spam messages, built using naive bayes algorithm.